 - Private bathrooms

 Housing Application Process

-Housing invitations, including next steps, are sent via mail and to your SAIC email address beginning in early February for early action students and after March 1 for non-early action students.
+Housing invitations, including next steps, are sent via mail and to your SAIC email address beginning in early November for Spring 2021 students, in February for fall 2021 early action students, and after March 1 for non-early action students.

 Once you receive your invitation: